ksmin23/rag-with-amazon-kendra/cdk_stacks/README.md

 (.venv) $ cdk deploy --require-approval never RAGwithKendraLLMEndpointStack
 ```

 > :warning: Launching the Amazon Kendra stacks (i.e., **Step 2, 3**) requires about 30 minutes followed by about 15 minutes to synchronize it and ingest the data in the index.
 Therefore, wait for about 45 minutes after launching the stacks.
-Note the index ID on the stack’s **Outputs** tab.
+Note the index ID on the `RAGwithKendraIndexStack`’s **Outputs** tab.

 **Once all CDK stacks have been successfully created, proceed with the remaining steps of the [overall workflow](../README.md#overall-workflow).**